- Derek Banker

 Why Commercial Curiosity is a Leadership Priority

-For sales leaders, understanding and cultivating this skill is no longer optional; it is a strategic imperative.
-Commercial curiosity is the disciplined ability of a seller to dissect a customer’s business model, identify economically material issues, and translate that understanding into a clear path to a decision.
-This article will provide a framework for recognizing, developing, and leveraging this critical competency within your sales organization.
+For sales leaders, fostering this skill is essential.
+Commercial curiosity involves the ability to analyze a customer's business model, pinpoint significant issues, and translate that understanding into actionable insights.
+This article outlines how to recognize, develop, and leverage this vital competency within your sales team.

-Many sales organizations are optimized for activity metrics: call volume, meetings booked, and pipeline velocity.
-While important, these figures often mask a more significant issue—a lack of pipeline quality.
-Deals frequently stall or are lost not because the solution is wrong, but because the business problem was never fully defined, quantified, or understood from the customer’s perspective.
+Many sales organizations focus on activity metrics such as call volume and meetings booked.
+While these metrics are important, they often obscure a more critical issue: the quality of the sales pipeline.
+Deals can stall or be lost not because the solution is inadequate, but because the business problem was never fully understood from the customer's perspective.

-Commercial curiosity directly addresses these failure points.
-It empowers your team to move beyond superficial discovery and engage in diagnostic conversations that build decision confidence.
-A team grounded in this skill can prevent late-stage surprises, shorten sales cycles by addressing root causes early, and ultimately improve forecast accuracy by qualifying opportunities with greater rigor.
-It transforms your sellers from presenters into trusted business advisors.
+Commercial curiosity addresses these challenges.
+It empowers your team to engage in meaningful conversations that build decision confidence.
+A team skilled in this area can avoid late-stage surprises, shorten sales cycles, and improve forecast accuracy by qualifying opportunities more effectively.
+This transforms sellers from mere presenters into trusted business advisors.

 Recognizing Commercial Curiosity in Your Team